 Hi, there.

-I focus on the development and application of robust statistical and causal methods to estimate the consequences of environmental change, evaluate the role of interventions in modifying human and animal behaviors, and quantify the causes and effects of environmental and social changes on ecological, human, and planetary health.
+I focus on the development and application of robust statistical, causal, and ML/AI methods to estimate the consequences of environmental change, evaluate the role of interventions in modifying human and animal behaviors, and quantify the causes and effects of environmental and social changes on ecological, human, and planetary health.

 An overview of my research